Risks of Snorting Drugs And Nasal Perforation

 Nasal damage from snorting drugs

-Snorting cocaine has been known to cause damage to the nasal septum (the cartilage between the nostrils), including its complete perforation, for decades.
-In extreme cases, the septum can collapse, leading to a collapse of the outside of the nose and a deformity known as “saddle nose.”
-Additionally, a hole can develop in the palate separating the mouth and nose.
+Snorting cocaine has been known to cause damage to the nasal septum (the cartilage between the nostrils), including its complete perforation.
+In extreme cases, the septum can completely come away, leading to a collapse of the outside of the nose and a deformity known as “saddle nose.”
+Additionally, a hole can develop in the upper palate that separates the roof of the mouth and nose.

-Cocaine is so destructive to the nose because it’s a powerful vasoconstrictor, which reduces blood flow into an area (hence its continued occasional use to reduce bleeding during oral, nasal, and throat surgeries).
+Cocaine is so destructive to the nose because it’s a powerful vasoconstrictor, which reduces blood flow into an area.
 In chronic cocaine use, there’s a persistent lack of oxygen in nasal issues, causing cell death and necrosis.

 The nose and its mucous membranes are further damaged by chemical and mechanical irritation from the drug and cutting agents such as talcum powder.
 Finally, the patient may try to scrape away intranasal crusts with their fingers or other instruments.
 The anesthetic effect of the cocaine allows them to be rough and cause further damage to the nose.